 A credit freeze, sometimes called a security freeze, is a free tool you can use to help protect yourself from credit fraud resulting from identity theft.
-A credit freeze blocks most companies from accessing your credit report until you lift it, or "thaw" your credit.
+A credit freeze limits most companies from being able to access your credit report until you lift it, or "thaw" your credit.

 When you freeze your credit reports, it makes it harder for criminals who may have stolen your personal credentials (account numbers, passwords, Social Security number and the like) to commit credit fraud by taking out loans or credit cards in your name.

-A credit freeze prevents what's typically a lender's first step in processing a credit application—checking your creditworthiness by reviewing your credit reports or requesting a credit score based on those reports.
-Because the lender isn't able to complete this crucial step, having credit freezes in place at the three national credit bureaus (Experian, TransUnion and Equifax) effectively prevents processing of any credit application in your name.
+A credit freeze limits what's typically a lender's first step in processing a credit application—checking your creditworthiness by reviewing your credit reports or requesting a credit score based on those reports.
+Because the lender isn't able to complete this crucial step, having credit freezes in place at the three national credit bureaus (Experian, TransUnion and Equifax) effectively limits processing of any credit application in your name.

 When Should I Set Up a Credit Freeze?

 If you've been a victim of identity theft or credit fraud, or suspect you might be, you have more than one option.
 There are less-disruptive alternatives to a credit freeze (see below), including fraud alerts, but freezing your credit is one tool to consider.